lead-harmony-lab/Bluetooth-Sumobot/README.md

 9. Return to the previous screen using the Android back button.
 10. Control the sumobot by pressing on the control icons.

+# Customizing the Android App
+The code for [a basic Android Studio project](https://github.com/lead-harmony-lab/Bluetooth-Sumobot/tree/master/Android%20Sumobot%20Controller/app/src/main) can be modified to add any additional behaviour to the controller that you require.
+Simply create an new 'Empty Activity' when creating a new project.
+When the project is loaded, copy over the basic project files into your new project's directory. **REMEMBER** to look up the MAC address of your Bluetooth module and replace the DEVICE ADDRESS in MainActivity.java in order to get this app to work with your Bluetooth module.

 # Building the control board
 The schematic for controlling this sumbot has been created in KiCad.
 The gerber files can be sent to a board house (I use [OSHPark](https://oshpark.com)) for fabrication.
 The schematic can also be used as a basis for putting together a breadboarded version of this project.
 I've included a hand-drawn image of the pinout I used for the L293D IC when connecting to the Arduino Uno.